comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 - [ ]  Using Github and Markdown together effectively to keep track of things other than source code
 - [ ]  Laying out your team repository

+## Online learning module

+This studio is accompanied by a digital module 'Reflective Writing - Gibb's Reflective Model', written by Stuart Crosbie from the Emedded Learning Support team, available on Blackboard under 'Content' $\rightarrow$ 'Assessment Helpers'.

 ## Gibbs’ Reflective Cycle (GRC)